316 Woolworth Music Center

-Author of the award-winning Emblems of Eloquence: Opera and Women’s Voices in Seventeenth-Century Venice, the first major study of gender and sexuality in Italian baroque opera, Heller’s has earned numerous fellowships and prizes from such organizations as the ACLS, the Mellon Foundation, the NEH, and the Gladys Krieble Delams Foundation.
-Winner of the Rome Prize in Post-Classical Humanist Studies, Heller has also been a been a Mellon Fellow at the Society of Fellows at Columbia University, a Visiting Fellow at New College Oxford, an appointee at the Villa I Tatti Harvard University Center for Renaissance Studies (as winner of the Frederick Burkhardt Fellowship for Recently Tenured Scholars) and was also the Sylvan C. and Pamela Coleman Fellow at the Metropolitan Museum of Art.
-In 2014, she was appointed an Old Dominion Professor through the Council of the Humanities at Princeton.
+Author of the award-winning Emblems of Eloquence: Opera and Women’s Voices in Seventeenth-Century Venice, the first major study of gender and sexuality in Italian baroque opera, Heller has earned numerous fellowships and prizes from such organizations as the ACLS, the Mellon Foundation, the NEH, and the Gladys Krieble Delams Foundation.
+Winner of the Rome Prize in Post-Classical Humanist Studies, Heller has also been a Mellon Fellow at the Society of Fellows at Columbia University, a Visiting Fellow at New College, Oxford, an appointee at the Villa I Tatti Harvard University Center for Renaissance Studies (as winner of the Frederick Burkhardt Fellowship for Recently Tenured Scholars), and the Sylvan C. and Pamela Coleman Fellow at the Metropolitan Museum of Art.
+In 2014, the Humanities Council appointed her an Old Dominion Professor.

 Heller is also the author of Music in the Baroque and its companion volume Anthology of Music in the Baroque (W. W. Norton, 2013), which treat music of the seventeenth and early eighteenth-centuries in terms of its cultural and social context.
 She is currently completing a book entitled Animating Ovid: Opera and the Metamorphoses of Antiquity in Early Modern Italy and critical editions of Handel’s Admeto and Francesco Cavalli’s Veremonda Amazzone d’Aragona.
-Recent graduate seminars in musicology at Princeton include “Monteverdi’s L’incoronazione di Poppea”; “Handel’s London”; “Editing Opera from Cavalli to Puccini (taught with Ellen Lockhart).
+Recent graduate seminars in musicology at Princeton include “Monteverdi’s L’incoronazione di Poppea”; “Handel’s London”; and “Editing Opera from Cavalli to Puccini (taught with Ellen Lockhart).